 Wait about 5 minutes before handing it.

 Spray a 9-inch pie tin with cooking spray.
-I prefer using coconut oil spray.
+We recommend using coconut oil spray.

 Divide the dough in half.
 Set one dough ball aside.